Published on 10/29/2018. Modified on 10/1/2019

 Imagine enjoying a a romantic dinner with your partner aboard an old ship as you sail through the calm waters of the Baltic overlooking islands and their little houses decorated with Christmas lights dazzling towards the sky due to freshly fallen snow.
 Quaint huh?
 Just check the image above these lines.
 And I still have not talked about the Christmas buffet.

 Julbord, the Swedish Christmas Buffet, Onboard

 Typical Swedish dishes such as julskinkan – Christmas ham – pickled and smoked herring and salmon prepared in a thousand different ways, chark, reindeer and elk meat, typical Swedish sausages, Jansson’s Temptation – a dish made of potatoes and anchovies – and other Swedish Christmas delicatessen gather in a huge table for the diners to enjoy.
 Below these lines you see an example of my last julbord in Gothenburg.

-The cruise through Stockholm’s Archipelago with included Christmas buffet lasts about 3 hours and departs around 6:00 p.m. or 6:30 p.m.
-In 2018 it takes place on November 29 and on December 6, 13 and 20 from docks 7 and 8 of Nybrokajen in the center of Stockholm.
-The price is around 78.50 € / $90 / £70 per person.
+The cruise through Stockholm’s Archipelago with included Christmas buffet lasts about 3 hours and departs around 6:00 p.m. or 7:00 p.m.
+In 2019 it takes place between November 28 and December 21 (but not every day) and departs from berth nr.
+16 at Strandvägen in the center of Stockholm.
+The price starts at 735 SEK (68.50 € / $76.30 / £63.30) per person.
 Children pay half.
-If you are interested, you can book it here.
+If you are interested, you can read more about it and book here.

 If you come to Stockholm in winter and want to know what else to do check out the links at the beginning of the article or leave me a comment and I will give you some suggestions.